Written by Prakriti Panwar, a grade 11 student.

 The 2020 EIA notification mainly talks of two types of approvals- the EC or the ‘prior environment clearance’ by experts, and the EP, or the ‘environmental provision’ which is done without consulting any experts.

 The notification also mentions that 40 projects (building foundations, solar thermal power plants, clay and sand extraction, effluent treatment plants etc.) need not go through either the EP or the EC, which basically means that they are excused from any sort of expert interference or consultation.
-The Centre of Science and Environment even stated that such a ‘construction boom’ would lead to increased carbon discharge of something, especially gas or radiation, thus making it unfit for people to live in cities.
+The Centre of Science and Environment even stated that such a ‘construction boom’ would lead to increased carbon emissions, thus making it unfit for people to live in cities.

 Moreover, other projects, such as irrigation, acid manufacturing, production of chemical fertilizers and biomedical waste treatment facilities also need not go through a ‘public consultation’ process.
 Hence, the citizens have no say in any of these projects, all of which are potentially hazardous and are capable of affecting the livelihood of laymen.